 Realize That Opinions Aren’t Always Based on Fact

 I don’t think I’m alone in saying that I love to share my opinions.
 If you’ve ever seen my Twitter feed, you probably get that message loud and clear.
-A well-written opinion can serve as a valuable resource when making decisions on anything from which car you should buy to which WordPress plugin is worth installing.
+And a well-written opinion can serve as a valuable resource when making decisions on anything from which car you should buy to which WordPress plugin is worth installing.

 But they should also be taken with that proverbial grain of salt.
 While I’d like to think that most people are pretty honest when sharing their thoughts, there are a variety of reasons why someone may love or hate a particular thing.
-The hard part for those of us who read those opinions is that the author’s reasoning may not always be so clear.
+The hard part for those of us who read these opinions is that the author’s reasoning may not always be so clear.

-Look for What’s Useful
+Look for What’s Relevant and Useful

-As a designer, your social media feeds and inbox can be inundated with tools, tutorials and product announcements.
+As a designer, your social media feeds and inbox can be inundated with tools, tutorials, and product announcements.
 Keeping track of it all certainly isn’t for the faint of heart.
 And even if something looks cool, you may not have the time to sit there and read through each item.

 Tune Out When You Can

 Like so many people in our world, designers tend to keep their phones with them at all times.
-But what’s unique compared to most is that our jobs often require a fairly constant vigilance.
-Sites go down, clients have questions and so on.
+And our jobs often require constant vigilance.
+Websites break, clients have questions, and so on.

 Otherwise, you risk becoming burned out on technology.
-That would be a shame, because there’s always something new to learn – if you know how to filter through the junk.
+That would be a shame because there’s always something new to learn – if you know how to filter through the junk.